user202729/plover_auto_identifier/README.md

 * `max_size`: the maximum size of a file in bytes that a file can be loaded automatically (to read the words from). `-1` means unlimited.
+* `blacklist`: list of files to be used as dictionaries to be excluded.

+	To explain, because of how the feature currently work, if you type something like `Maybe` or `are` then it will be added to the dictionary, which rules out valid separated-words such as `may be` or `a {re^}`.
+So the blacklist will consist of (Plover-formatted dictionary) files such that words inside it will not be automatically added.

+	The path can either be absolute or relative to the configuration directory (e.g. `main.json`)

 ### Features